The year was 1704.

 Find your topic

-This might sound obvious on the surface, but choosing the right topic or niche for your newsletter is incredibly important.
+Choosing the right topic or niche for your newsletter is incredibly important.

-Choose a topic that your audience is interested in learning about, but also one that you're experienced with and interested in sharing your knowledge.
+Try to pick a topic that your audience is interested in learning about, but also one that you're experienced with and interested in sharing your knowledge.
 That way, you'll find it far easier to come up with new ideas for each edition without you (or your audience) getting bored.

 Now write down a short value proposition for your newsletter.
 A few (fictional) ideas to inspire you: